Cloudef/zig-aio/README.md

 }
 ```

-## Perf
+## Syscall overhead

 `strace -c` output from the `examples/coro.zig` without `std.log` output and with `std.heap.FixedBufferAllocator`.
 This is using the `io_uring` backend. `posix` backend emulates `io_uring` like interface by using a traditional
 readiness event loop, thus it will have larger syscall overhead.
+Posix backend may still be faster than io_uring
+depending on usage.

 ```
 % time     seconds  usecs/call     calls    errors syscall